 - Roll the spring rolls tight to avoid air pockets.
 If your spring rolls are flimsy then as soon as they hit the oil, they will likely start falling apart.
 So keep it tight!

 - Don’t let the noodles hang out of the spring roll.
 This is because the noodles become really hard when deep fried and tend to get stuck in the gaps of your teeth.
 This can be very annoying, so avoid at all costs!

 - Double fry your spring rolls for maximum crunch and colour.
 This method involves frying the spring rolls until slightly golden and then taking out to drain.
 Just before serving, put the spring rolls back into the oil and fry again until golden brown.
 Personally I don’t bother doing this because I find it a bit too tedious, but it definitely makes a difference.
 If you try this method be careful, since they burn easier!

-Vietnamese Deep Fried Spring Rolls - Cha Gio
+Vietnamese Spring Rolls - Cha Gio

-- 1 pack of medium (12.5 cm x 12.5 cm) spring roll (egg roll) wrappers (available at Asian groceries) (Note 1)
+- 50 - 60 medium (12.5 cm x 12.5 cm) spring roll (egg roll) wrappers (available at Asian groceries) (Note 1)